ttwag/EEC180/Lecture/digital_circuit.md

 * Less Power.
 * Can only implement monotonically decreasing function (Input increase, output stays or decreases).
 * Gives clean 1 and 0.

+### Pull-Up Pull-Down Network
+* Dual of a Boolean function is obtained by replacing AND by OR and 0 by 1 and OR by AND and 1 by 0.

 **Switch Network**
 * Uses switches to route input to output for the boolean function.